Kernel-Based Testing for Single-Cell Differential Analysis: Results

 By relying on both the within-group and the between-group covariances, the FDA approach encompasses the total variability of the embeddings.
 We can interpret the projection of the embeddings on $h^\star_T$ in terms of similarity between the two groups.
 The extreme values of projected embeddings on the discriminant axis correspond to cells that contain the most significant information for distinguishing between conditions.
 Conversely, the central values of projected embeddings correspond to cells that do not contribute to the discrimination and hold less informative value.
 We will propose an illustration to show how this representation can be used to identify outliers or sub-populations.

 Then non-linear testing turns out to be very powerful to detect complex alternatives, like the ones proposed in the context of distribution-based DEA \cite{korthauer_statistical_2016}.
 We illustrate the discriminant axis by representing the four standard alternative hypotheses: differential mean (DE), differential proportions (DP), differential modality (DM) and differential both proportion and modality (DB) \cite{korthauer_statistical_2016}.
 The DE, DP and DM alternatives are somehow easy to discriminate even with summary statistics because the distributions have different means, projecting the embeddings on the discriminant axis easily discriminates the two conditions.
 On the contrary, the DB alternative is the most difficult alternative to detect with many DEA approaches, because the two conditions share the same mean expression \cite{gauthier_distribution-free_2021}.
 The discriminant axis acts as a powerful non-linear transformation of the expression data to make the two distributions easily separable (Fig. \ref{fig:data_ccdf}).
+For the sake of simplicity, we presented our method in the two-sample setting, but we also propose a generalization to multiple groups comparisons provided in the Supplementary Material.